renzibei/flashws/README.md

 Our current implementation is based on F-Stack to obtain the TCP/IP protocol stack.
-So you need to install F-Stack and DPDK beforehand, unless you want to use POSIX implementation (and then the advantage is gone).
+So you need to install F-Stack and DPDK beforehand, unless you want to use POSIX implementation (and then some advantages are gone).
 See the website of [F-Stack](https://github.com/F-Stack/f-stack) for details.

-Also, currently we also need openssl.
+Also, currently we need openssl or boringssl.
+If you use dpdk, openssl need to be linked to it.

 ## Build